to public water supplies is a safe and effective way to prevent tooth decay and has played a major role in in improving the public’s dental health

 - Protects all ages against cavities.
 Studies show that fluoride in community water systems prevents at least 25 percent of tooth decay in children and adults, even in an era with widespread availability of fluoride from other sources, such as fluoride toothpaste.
 Why fluoride is called nature's cavity fighter.

 - Saves money.
 When it comes to the cost of treating dental disease, everyone pays.
 Not just those who need treatment, but the entire community – through higher health insurance premiums and higher taxes.
 The average lifetime cost per person to fluoridate a water supply is less than the cost of one dental filling.
-For most cities, every $1 invested in water fluoridation saves $38 in dental treatment costs.

 - It’s natural.
 Fluoride is naturally present in groundwater and the oceans.
 Water fluoridation is the adjustment of fluoride to a recommended level for preventing tooth decay.
 It’s similar to fortifying other foods and beverages, like fortifying salt with iodine, milk with vitamin D, orange juice with calcium and bread with folic acid.